codez266/WikiQA/README.md

 # Repo for Q-A and Answer triggering systems
-This repository contains experiments on the [WikiQA](https://www.microsoft.com/en-us/research/publication/wikiqa-a-challenge-dataset-for-open-domain-question-answering/) dataset mainly for investigating answer triggering.
+This repository contains experiments on the [WikiQA](https://www.microsoft.com/en-us/research/publication/wikiqa-a-challenge-dataset-for-open-domain-question-answering/) dataset mainly for investigating answer triggering - finding the relevant answer out of a set of given answers to a question.

 The base CNN implementation is from [Deep learning for answer sentence selection](https://arxiv.org/pdf/1412.1632.pdf).
 The logic of using CNN for Sentence selection using word vectors is inspired